 Piada Chicken Tenders

-Are you looking for a simple meal that everyone in your family will love?
-You can’t do better than Piada Chicken Tenders.
-These buttermilk marinated tenders are reminiscent of the best fried chicken you’ve ever had but take much less time to cook, making this fried chicken tenders recipe ideal for weekday dinner.
+Are you looking for a simple meal everyone in your family will love?
+You can’t do better than these Piada-inspired chicken tenders.
+These buttermilk marinated tenders are reminiscent of the best-fried chicken you’ve ever had but take much less time to cook, making this recipe ideal for weekday dinners.

 Copycat Piada chicken tenders and lemon wedges on a plate.